angular/angular/aio/README.md

 * `yarn generate-zips` - generate the zip files from the examples.
 Zip available via the `live-example` tags in the docs.

+## Using ServiceWorker locally

+Since abb36e3cb, running `yarn start -- --prod` will no longer set up the ServiceWorker, which would require manually running `yarn sw-manifest` and `yarn sw-copy` (something that is not possible with webpack serving the files from memory).

+If you want to test ServiceWorker locally, you can use `yarn build` and serve the files in `dist/` with `yarn http-server -- dist -p 4200`.

+For more details see #16745.

 ## Guide to authoring

 There are two types of content in the documentatation: